CHAIUGA/chasa-webapp/README.md

 ## Introduction
 The webapp is used to predict cases of disease incideinces in Uganda based on the weather parameters.
 It uses the [CHASA prediction model](https://github.com/CHAIUGA/chasa-model) to make the predictions and display the results as graphs/Charts.

+## Prerequisities
+You need to have node installed on your computer

 ## Set up
 * Download/Pull the files to your computer
 * Open command prompt on your computer and cd into the project you just downloaded